anjensan/azql/README.md

 Main ideas of this project:

-- no shema restrictions, orm-mappings etc;
+- no schema restrictions, ORM-mappings etc;
 - DSL should be closer to native SQL as much as possible;
 - no fake optimizations (modern DBs are clever enough);
 - protection from injections, but not from invalid queries;